 I feel blessed to have, like millions, been deeply touched by his music, by his words, by his raw soulfulness.

-And even, for a half-dozen memorable times during my adult life, have been enriched by his illuminating friendship.
+And even, for a number of memorable times during my adult life, to have been enriched by his illuminating wisdom.

 But the songs, the poetry and the soul of Leonard Cohen will always be with me.